Educational Materials

 Physicians, PAs, and nurses can earn up to 1.0 CME credit for participating in this educational activity, which also provides 1.0 MOC point for ABIM certification and 1.0 IPCE credit for interprofessional learning.

-International NASH Day 2023 was a global success with 100+ partners in 55 countries, garnered 10 million impressions.
+Global Fatty Liver Day 2024 was a global success with 120+ partners in over 60 countries, garnered 10 million impressions.
 News releases reached journalists and readers worldwide.
-Explore the report for insights into our impactful collective efforts against NASH.
+Explore the report for insights into our impactful collective efforts against fatty liver disease.

 Learn more about International NASH Day throughout the years.